Results of the Work – 11/16/17

 Hey Brothers and Sisters in Christ,

-So thanks for your prayers for the ministry and for Evangelism today if you had an inclination.
-God truly blessed and past prayers carried me.
+So thanks for your prayers for the ministry and for evangelism yesterday if you had a moment.
+God truly blessed.

 In Him,